Ivy City–Franklin Square Line: History

 In 2015, WMATA proposed to extend route D4 to Kennedy Center in order to replace route 80 which was proposed to be shorten to Franklin Square.
 This would give D4 service to Farragut Square, Foggy Bottom, and the Watergate complex.

 On June 26, 2016, every other route D4 trip was extended to Dupont Circle station (20th & P Streets NW) serving both Dupont Circle and Farragut Square in order to partially replace route D3.
 The extension would only operate during the weekday peak-hours in the peak direction.
 This gives passengers weekday peak service to Farragut Square and Dupont Circle without having to transfer buses at Franklin Square.

 In 2019, WMATA proposed to eliminate route D4 service after 10:00 PM daily due to low ridership.
 There would be no alternative service however.

 The proposal was met with controversy with Ivy City residents due to service being lacking with service if the proposal goes through since the E2 was also proposed to end at 10:00 PM too.
 WMATA later backed out of the proposal due to major customer opposition.

 During the COVID-19 pandemic, all route D2 service was reduced to operate on its Saturday supplemental schedule beginning on March 16, 2020.
 However beginning on March 18, 2020, route D4 was further reduced to operate on its Sunday schedule on March 18, 2020.
 All weekend service was also suspended on March 21, 2020.
 On August 23, 2020, service was restored on the D4 but service to Dupont Circle remained suspended.

 In February 2021, WMATA proposed to eliminate all D4 service if they did not get any federal funding.
 On September 5, 2021, service to Dupont Circle was eliminated.

+As part of WMATA's Better Bus Redesign beginning on June 29, 2025, the D4 was merged with both the D8 and E2.
+The D4 and D8 combination was renamed into the D36 and incorporated the former D8 routing between MedStar Washington Hospital Center and K Street NE, but was rerouted to serve Franklin Square along the D4 routing.
+The D4 and E2 combination was renamed into the C71 and mostly follows the E2 routing via Fort Totten station and Ivy City via Riggs Park, then follows the D4 routing to K Street NE, then turns onto North Capitol Street and serves Washington Union Station.